 Liability for distracted driving accidents

 When distracted driving contributes to accidents and injuries, an at-fault driver can be held liable for any harm that occurs as a result of his or her negligence or inattentiveness.
 People injured in distracted driving accidents may be able to recover compensation for their medical bills, lost income and other expenses.
-For more information about seeking compensation after a traffic accident, contact a personal injury lawyer in your area.
+For more information about seeking compensation after a traffic accident, contact a car accident attorney.